Berkeley-MDes/tdf-fa24-HongxiPan/README.md

 <img width="850" alt="" src="assets/week5/8.jpg">

-So I checked the circuits, I realized the botton was not connected in the rcircuit.
+So I checked the circuits, I realized the botton was not connected in the circuit.
 I fixed that, it still not worked.

 Then I looked into the code, and I saw that: